Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Uncoupled Learning with Commitments

 \end{assumption}

 The decreasing magnitude $\delta_n$ of the perturbations means that eventually even small errors in the approximation of $r(\tilde{x}_n)$ could lead to large errors in the estimate of the gradient.
-We therefore require a fairly strong assumption on the rate of convergence of the tracking error.
+Therefore, other than the standard assumptions listed above, the following generic assumption on the rate of convergence of the follower's tracking error must be satisfied via an appropriate commitment schedule.